reneang17/dharma-resources/README.md

 material at all but provide public links to their website so you could read the related material there.

 Our website has not endorsement, not association from [https://www.tipitaka.net/tipitaka/dhp/](https://www.tipitaka.net/tipitaka/dhp/).
-We are currently trying to contact them to let them know we include their links in our website.
+We are currently trying to contact them to let them know we include we link to their work in this website.
 </p>

 ## About the credits and license of the photo used in this website